ssshake/basic-node-mvc/README.md

 I don't want to untangle a mess every time I skip this step in favor of spiking on something.

 I don't want to spend much time doing set up when I just want to try an idea out.

+I don't even remember writing any of this.
+That's great!